itp-dwd/2020-spring/README.md

   * Command-line tools
   * Install node.js
 * Part 1: Create a simple webpage using HTML.
 It could be a point and click game, a quiz, a choose-your-own-adventure story, fiction, poetry, or art.
 * Part 2: Create a Node.js HTTP server to serve your file(s).
+* Part 3: Push your project to a repository on GitHub
-* Part 3: Deploy to Glitch by importing from GitHub
+* Part 4: Deploy to Glitch by importing from GitHub

 ***
 ## Week 2: Front-end Foundations